 Be wise about the extent of the damage and whether potential mistakes could extend beyond just one client.

 What Limit Of Insurance Is Your Client Requesting?

 More and more clients are contractually requiring that a professional has insurance.
 What limit is your client asking for?

-With Jack allows you to increase your cover temporarily, which is great in situations were a client is demanding a higher level of cover.
-With flexi-insurance, you can bump up for the duration of the project before returning to your standard level of cover.
+With monthly payments, you can bump up your insurance for the duration of the project before returning to your standard level of cover.

 "How much cover do I need?" is a bit like asking how long a piece of string is.
 By looking at your type of clients, the mistakes you could make and the extent of the damage, as well as client contracts, you can arrive at a sensible figure.

 It's worth noting that professional indemnity insurance doesn't just pay compensation to a client, but covers legal fees as well.
 These can all add up, so it's worth choosing the highest level of cover you can afford.